“everything changed when they met her boyfriend”

 Anil helped his sister break the news to her parents.
 “It was really tense in the house.
 She went upstairs to tell my dad, and was gone ages.
 I went up to see everything was ok, she was crying and my dad was hugging her.”

 His mother had concerns about the relationship, but “everything changed when they met her boyfriend” and the family now get on very well together.

 Alex Marsh, 27, of Tunbridge Wells had a similarly positive experience with the family of his British-born Indian wife Jayna.
-The couple met at university in Manchester and had their first child in March this year.
+The couple met at university in Manchester and had their first child in March 2011.